Jarogo Waterfall

 It is sometimes referred to as the duplicate of Gabin Jabba's waterfall due to similarities between the two.
 Lying in the Hindu Kush mountain range, the waterfall is surrounded by pine trees and thick forests.
 In 2022, when the federal government of Pakistan allotted 19 motels of Pakistan Tourism Development Corporation (PTDC) to the Khyber Pakhtunkhwa Tourism Authority in order to promote tourism in the province, Jarogo Waterfall, being part of Integrated Tourism Zones (ITZ), was included in one of the three projects.
 As a result, camping pods were then built nearby the waterfall.

 An aerial view of the waterfall photographed in c.
 2017.

 Etymology

-The word Jarogo means broom in Pashto but its history goes back to the ancient times of the Hindu Shahi period in Swat region.
-According to local claims, there was a Hindu woman named Jarogai, who was widely known and esteemed in the surrounding areas, so the people named it after her.
+The name originates from the local Swat dialect of Pashto and is an inflected variant of the root word جاروګۍ (jārogəi), meaning "broom."
+According to local folklore, the name is tied either to a prominent Hindu Shahi woman named Jarogai who once resided in the area, or to the historical practice of village women gathering wild straws from the surrounding forests to craft traditional brooms.